polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/integrate-a-light-client-node.md

    yarn add -D buffer
    ```

-7. Verify the browser opens the URL `http://localhost:3001/`.
+10. Verify the browser opens the URL `http://localhost:3001/`.

-8. Open the browser console for your browser.
+11. Open the browser console for your browser.

-   How you navigate to and open the browser console varies depending on the browser and operating systems you use.
+   How you navigate to and open the browser console varies depending on the browser and operating system you use.
-   For example, on Chrome, select More Tools, Developer Tools, then click Console.
+   For example, on Chrome, select **More Tools**, **Developer Tools**, then click **Console**.

-9. Verify the `smoldot` process is initialized, followed by the hashes of the incoming blocks from Polkadot.
+12. Verify the `smoldot` process is initialized, followed by the hashes of the incoming blocks from Polkadot.

    For example, the console should display log entries similar to the following: